hanmpark/hanmpark/README.md

 #define LEARNING  "Mastering the C++ 💾"
 #define ACTIVITY  "Taekwondo 4th dan 🥋"
 ```
 As a student at 42, I'm deeply involved in a unique and challenging educational experience that emphasizes peer-to-peer learning, creativity, and hands-on projects.
-My journey is not just about coding; it's about solving problems, collaborating with peers, and constantly pushing the boundaries of my knowledge and skills.

 ### Personal projects
 I love to channel my learnings into practical applications.
 Here's a highlight of my projects: